- The Intrepid Experience

 Swap luxury resorts for real life on this Boracay tour that will show you another side of this paradise.
 Learn about rice farming, fishing, and coconut oil production, be brave and explore a bat cave, and try some local dishes.

-* Get a taste of rural Philippines
+* Get a taste of rural Philippines, meeting fisherman and seeing traditional rice farming in action

 * Learn to make handicrafts at the SKA Ladies Cooperative